python/cpython/Doc/library/ttk.rst

 Notebook
 --------

-Ttk Notebook widget manages a collection of windows and displays a single one at a time.
+The Ttk Notebook widget manages a collection of windows and displays a single one at a time.
 Each child window is associated with a tab, which the user may select to change the currently-displayed window.